 It's better for people to make their own choice, but until they do, we believe this process to be the safest one.
 Meanwhile we can ensure that they're protected from phishing, malware and sites unsuitable

 The Open Rights Group comments:

 This approach will increase harm for websites and web surfers, and there is still little evidence of the benefit to children, so why are they doing it?

+infrequently.
 Meanwhile others might suffer disproportionately more overblocking depending on the information they seek.
 We suspect resources on sexual health and sexual orientation for instance are blocked in error more often than other types of site.
-If you

 Sky Broadband may claim increased popularity for filters when in reality the figures would be inflated artificially.
 People who don't want or need them might be too apathetic, or too reluctant to be on a list of "people who requested the bad